 2. Be patient and flexible.
 What seems logical and natural to us adults is a very new experience for the kids.

 3. Start a small garden and help the kids see some early success.
 While kids may not like to eat radishes, they’re one of the quickest vegetables that they can grow from seed.
 They’ll quickly gain an appreciation of the miracle of seeds becoming plants.
 Or, try starting seeds indoors.
 Let them plant several tomato seeds in yogurt cups or paper cups.

 4. Grow something BIG.
 A mammoth sunflower or two, and perhaps a pumpkin that the child can use for his or her very own Halloween decoration, will certainly get a kid’s attention.

 5. Let the kids decide whether they want their very own section of the garden, or whether they want to work with you in part or all of your gardens.
 (We recommend encouraging the kids to have a little section of their own, for which they are responsible.
 They can also help you with your larger gardens.
 Of course, you’ll need to provide suggestions and encouragement.)

 6. Gently use gardening experiences as good lessons in life.
 Older kids can understand that actions have consequences, and that sometimes things just don’t turn out as we planned.
 Regardless of the overall success of their first efforts, help the kids feel good about their efforts and promise to help them learn to be even better gardeners next year.

 7. Take some pictures of your kids’ success.
 Let them know that you’re proud of their efforts.

 8. Talk with your kids about their gardening experience.
 Find out what they liked and didn’t like.
 Listen to them.

 Join us on our Facebook page.
 Share your ideas and photos.
-Wed love to hear from you.
+We would love to hear from you.